medic27/demo-project-challenge/README.md

 2. `echo DATABASE_URL=postgres://yourusername:yourpassword@127.0.0.1:5432/somedatabase >> server/.env`
 3. `npm run start:dev`
 4. Go to `localhost:3000`
-5. List of respondents at `localhost:3000/respondents` (didn't have time to get the respondents answers to show unfortunately)
+5. List of respondents at `localhost:3000/respondents`

 I didn't have enough time to get it polished or add tests unfortunately.
 There are also a ton of things that can be refactored that didn't happen due to time constraints.
 The UI is very simple, I chose to go with localStorage for storing answers continuously.
 I didn't use typescript or flow but definitely would have if i had more time.